roybailey/sparkjava-retrofit-react/README.md

 Alternatively run the `gradle installApp` command to create a runnable distribution package in `build/install/sparkjava-retrofit-react` and run the appropriate script in the `bin` folder.

-> These dials are using a JavaScript charting library but are rendered using ReactJS with data from Java
+> These dials are using a JavaScript charting library but are rendered using ReactJS with data from Java:

 ![JavaScript charts with data from Java](docs/dials.png)

-> These tables are rendered using ReactJS with data from Java, one table uses direct Java service, the other Java service calls a rest-api from within Java to obtain the same data
+> These tables are rendered using ReactJS with data from Java, one table uses a Java service with direct access to the data store, the other Java service calls the rest-api from within Java to obtain the same data:

 ![ReactJS Tables](docs/tables.png)